Catherine of Aragon by Joannes Corvus

 “Catherine of Aragon” depicts the first wife of King Henry VIII.
 The daughter of Isabella I of Castile and Ferdinand II of Aragon, Catherine was betrothed to Arthur, Prince of Wales, heir apparent to the English throne.
 They married in 1501, but Arthur died five months later.
 Catherine subsequently married Arthur’s younger brother, King Henry VIII, in 1509.

-By 1525, Henry VIII was dissatisfied that his marriage to Catherine who had produced no surviving sons.
-He sought to have their wedding annulled and when Pope Clement VII refused to annul the marriage; Henry defied him by assuming supremacy over religious matters.
-In 1533 their marriage was declared invalid on the judgement of clergy in England, without reference to the Pope.
+By 1525, Henry VIII was dissatisfied that his marriage to Catherine had produced no surviving sons.
+He sought to have their wedding annulled, and when Pope Clement VII refused to annul the marriage, Henry defied him by assuming supremacy over religious matters.
+In 1533 their marriage was declared invalid on the judgment of clergy in England, without reference to the Pope.

 Catherine of Aragon